-- direct associations with a theme, event, belief, person, activity, organization or institution that is significant to the community; - yields or has the potential to yield information that contributes to the understanding of a community or culture; or - demonstrates or reflects work or ideas of an architect, builder, artist, designer or theorist who is significant to the community.
+2. The property has historical value or associative value because it, i. has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community, ii. yields, or has the potential to yield, information that contributes to an understanding of a community or culture, or iii. demonstrates or reflects the work or ideas of an architect, artist, builder, designer or theorist who is significant to a community.